lucky-elsa/Atlas/README.md

-sudo apt-get install -y nodejs yarn add sharp cd Miku-MD npm i npm start
+sudo apt-get install -y nodejs yarn add sharp cd Atlas-MD npm i npm start

 ```
-- Note in `git clone <my bot's repo>` section your can use Your customised bot's github link too (For that make sure you [Forked](https://github.com/FantoX001/Miku-MD/fork) this repo and changed owner number in `config.js`).
+- Note in `git clone <my bot's repo>` section your can use Your customised bot's github link too (For that make sure you [Forked](https://github.com/FantoX001/Atlas-MD/fork) this repo and changed owner number in `config.js`).
 - This method will work on most other bots too.